EtheredRaven/kanvas/client/docs/introduction/whatiskoinos.md

 ## Feeless

 Carrying out a transaction on the Koinos blockchain, such as a token transfer, costs no $KOIN.
 To ensure that the blockchain is not spammed with transactions, the right to use the resource is represented by MANA.
-A transaction consumes MANA.
-MANA is recharged over time at a rate determined by the number of $KOIN in the account.
+A transaction consumes MANA and not $KOIN.
+MANA is then recharged over time at a rate determined by the amount of $KOIN in the account.

 The use of the Koinos blockchain is therefore free of charge, which is necessary in the case of Kanvas since players will be placing a large number of pixels.

 ::: warning MANA is not a token !
 MANA is not a token.
 It cannot be transferred, but can be delegated so that a user can play without holding a $KOIN.
-The MANA is intimately linked to the $KOIN and is moved with it each time it is transferred.
+The MANA is intimately linked to the $KOIN and is moved with it each time $KOIN is transferred.
 :::

 ## Permissionless